Street sweep towing frustrates some downtown Charleston residents

 Street sweeping only occurs after a request from the neighborhood, according to Becca Hopkins with the city’s neighborhood services division.

-Hopkins said, “Brings a petition showing that the majority of the residents in the area want this program.”
+Hopkins said the neighborhood “brings a petition showing that the majority of the residents in the area want this program.”
+The city then reviews the need and decides whether they will provide services to that area.

 Before the city begins sweeping, they post signage to alert the residents of the sweeping schedule.